 |It may take you a while to figure out that the ABCABC stacking sequence generates a nice cubic kind of crystal as shown above.
 That's OK.
 It takes my student quite some time, too.

 |Your two options are

-stacking atoms as tightly as possible.
-And, yes, to preempt your question: it
+by just stacking atoms as tightly as possible.
+And, yes, to preempt your question: it matters a

 I hope you noticed that I have started to answer those questions that came up not long ago?

 |Thinking hard (very hard) about ways to stack atoms (no longer as close as possible), we will find several more lattice types.
 There are 14 altogether, and it is good practice to give those lattices a name.